-Graduates of this program will be well positioned in a broad range of aging-related fields, not limited to healthcare-related fields, including administration, research, consulting, training and advocacy.
+Graduates of this program will be well-positioned in a broad range of aging-related fields, not limited to healthcare-related fields, including administration, research, consulting, training and advocacy.
 All students in the M.S. in Aging & Health Program are required to successfully complete an Internship/Capstone Project.

-Please see this great resource from the APA on Exploring Careers in Aging
+Please see this great resource from the APA on Exploring Careers in Aging.

-We have relationships for internships with:
+We have relationships for internships with the following organizations:

 Graduates of this program may explore a variety of employment options in the following fields: